dimxasnewfrozen/k8s-intro/services/README.md

 Options:
 * can ssh into 192.168.1.2 and access the internal pod network or curl the webapp (not ideal)

 ### Types of services

 node-port service: listen to a port on the node to forward requests to the pods.

-cluster-ip: a service creates a virtual ip to front end server to BE servers.
+clusterip: a service creates a virtual ip to front end server to BE servers.

 load balancer: distribute load between services

 ### Node-port